Dr Anna Machin is an evolutionary anthropologist, writer and broadcaster. Her work is about the very nature of 'being

 Anna began her research life as a primatologist working in zoos in both the UK and Europe.
-Following her MSc in Human Evolution and Behaviour at University College, London she undertook a PhD at the University of Reading and joined Professor Robin Dunbar’s research group at Oxford in 2008 where she remained until 2020 when she left to pursue her public engagement and media work.
+Following her MSc in Human Evolution and Behaviour at University College, London she undertook a PhD at the University of Reading and joined Professor Robin Dunbar’s research group at Oxford in 2008 where she remained until 2020.
+Today she is a visiting academic within the Faculty of Humanities and Social Sciences at Oxford Brookes University.
 She is fascinated by what makes humans behave the way they do and uses a full range of disciplines and techniques – from genetic analysis, behavioural science and brain scanning to experimental psychology, sociology and hormonal analysis - to find answers to questions such as:

 How do dads bond with their babies?